Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - eJournal host
-     - A content host that provides access to online serial publications (journals, conferences, newspapers, etc.)
+     - A content host that provides access to online serial publications (journals, conferences, newspapers, etc.).
      - ScienceDirect

    * - Element
-     - A piece of information to be reported on, displayed as a column heading (and/or in the Report Header) in a COUNTER report.
+     - A piece of information to be reported on, displayed as a column heading (and/or in the report header) in a COUNTER report.
      -

    * - Embargo period